 $291 million is hard to grasp.

-Laid end-to-end, $250 million in $1 bills would stretch approximately 23,000 miles – about 1,000 miles short of what it would take to circumnavigate the globe.
+Laid end-to-end, $270 million in $1 bills would stretch just over 26,000 miles – about 1,000 miles more than it would take to circumnavigate the globe.

-Communities in Motion 2040 2.0 includes over $1.6 billion in funded transportation capital improvements between 2018 and 2040, in addition to maintenance, operations, and similar expenses.
+Communities in Motion 2040 2.0 includes over $1 billion in funded transportation capital improvements, in addition to maintenance, operations, and similar expenses.
 But, even with this significant investment, the region still falls short, leaving many transportation needs unfunded.

 Transportation is the lifeblood of our economy.
 Without a well-functioning transportation system, our economy suffers.
 Our transportation system impacts our quality of life, from how much time we spend sitting in traffic, to the choices we have in how we get around, to the safety of those choices.